 Again, this is an ill-informed question that reflects a misunderstanding of the underlying asset.

-The SMA – an amortizing receivable – is an asset that has an amortization schedule.
-Buyers using non-qualified funds can use the amortization schedule method or the exclusion ratio method for tax preparation purposes, as discussed HERE.
+DCF Income Payments are a stream of payments each comprised of principal and interest.
+Buyers using non-qualified funds can use the DCF payments table method or the exclusion ratio method for tax preparation purposes, as discussed HERE.

 But for buyers using qualified funds, 100% of the funds received into the IRA are tax-deferred until distribution, whereupon they are 100% taxable.
 The amortization schedule and exclusion ratio are irrelevant to a buyer using qualified funds.

 As to whether it’s advisable or not misses the point.
-The tax consequence depends on weather it’s the person or their IRA acquiring the asset, and so if an an SMA as an asset makes sense depends entirely on the client’s overall situation, RMD requirements, and their total portfolio of qualified and non-qualified assets.
+The tax consequence depends on whether it’s the person or their IRA acquiring the asset, and so if DCF Income Payments as an asset makes sense depends entirely on the client’s overall situation, RMD requirements, and their total portfolio of qualified and non-qualified assets.

 Answer: RMDs are calculated on the year-end value of all qualified accounts.
 Distributions to satisfy the RMD can be taken from any one account, or some from one and some from another.
 Distributions from several IRAs for RMDs do not need to be proportional.

-In this discussion, the proposed secondary market annuity allocation was to use the client’s self-directed IRA to create income of +/-20 years.
+In this discussion, the proposed payments (sometimes known as a secondary market annuity) allocation was to use the client’s self-directed IRA to create income of +/-20 years.

 The client can elect to take that income as a distribution, and in so doing will take out qualified money to apply against his overall RMD requirement.
 Alternatively, he may choose to let the money accumulate in the cash account in his SDIRA, and take his RMD from another qualified source.
 It’s up to him.